tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 2. <https://github.com/facebook/react-native/issues/6002>
 3. <https://facebook.github.io/react-native/docs/refreshcontrol.html>

-don't nest `ListView` component in `ScrollView` component - this is what causes `onEndReached` event to be triggered again and again.
+don't nest `ListView` in `ScrollView` - this is what causes `onEndReached` event to be triggered again and again.

-in most cases it means not to use `ScrollView` component at all if you have to use `ListView` component:
+in most cases it means not to use `ScrollView` at all if you have to use `ListView`:

-- if you used `refreshControl` property of `ScrollView` component note that `ListView` component has the same property
+- if you used `refreshControl` property of `ScrollView` note that `ListView` has the same property
-- if you used some header in `ScrollView` component it's possible to render the very same header in `renderHeader` callback of `ListView` component
+- if you used some header in `ScrollView` it's possible to render the very same header in `renderHeader` callback of `ListView`

 ## ListView becomes blank